-M.T.H. products are warrantied for one year from the date of purchase against defects in material or workmanship, excluding wear items such as light bulbs, pick-up rollers, batteries, smoke unit wicks, and traction tires.
-We will repair, replace, or credit (at our option) the defective part without charge for the parts or labor, if the item is returned to an M.T.H.
+M.T.H. products manufactured within five years from the date of purchase are warrantied for one year against defects in material or workmanship, excluding wear items such as light bulbs, pick-up rollers, batteries, smoke unit wicks, and traction tires.
+We will repair, replace, or credit (at our option) the defective part without charge for the parts or labor if the following conditions are met: (1) the item is returned to an M.T.H.
 Authorized Service Center (ASC) or M.T.H.
-National Authorized Service Center (NASC) within one year of the original date of purchase.
+National Authorized Service Center (NASC) or M.T.H.
+Electric Trains Service Department, (2) was manufactured within the previous five years and (3) was purchased within one year of the original date of purchase from an M.T.H.
+Authorized Retailer.
+Products manufactured after the five year cutoff from the date of purchase are not covered under any warranty by M.T.H.
+Electric Trains.
+The manufacture date of an item can be verified on the item's detail page "shipping date field" on the M.T.H. website (www.mthtrains.com).
 This warranty does not cover damages caused by improper care, handling, or use.
 Transportation costs incurred by the customer are not covered under this warranty.

-Items sent for repair must be accompanied by a return authorization number, a description of the problem, and a copy of the original sales receipt from an Authorized M.T.H.
-Train Merchant, which gives the date of purchase.
+Items sent for repair must be accompanied by a return authorization number, a description of the problem, and a copy of the original sales receipt from an M.T.H.
+Authorized Retailer, which gives the date of purchase.
 If you are sending this product to an Authorized Service Center, contact that Center for their return authorization.